 It is no way intended as financial advice, nor is it intended to promote any one medical scheme over another.
 All medical schemes are not equal and not all schemes offer cover for all benefits on all benefit options.
 While money is the big separator (the more you are willing to pay the more benefits you will have access to), the art of choosing the correct medical scheme also rests on a number of other pillars…

-Medical scheme membership means you are covered in case you or one of your dependants needs a health care provider.
-Providers that are included (you are not necessarily limited to these) are the services of general practitioners, dentists and dental specialists, ambulance services, hospitals, medical specialists (access to more specialised services depend on your medical scheme’s benefit option).
+Medical scheme membership means you are covered in case you or one of your dependants needs a health care provider or emergency medical attention.
+Providers that are included (you are not necessarily limited to these), are the services of general practitioners, dentists and dental specialists, ambulance services, hospitals, medical specialists (access to more specialised services depend on your medical scheme’s benefit option).
 That said many people opt to take out seperate dental insurance due to the fact that most medical aids only offer basic dental cover.

 Many medical schemes have realised the benefits (and savings to them) of having healthy members, and against this background many schemes that focus on a higher-end consumer have linked their medical scheme membership to a wellness programme that rewards members of all ages for making healthy choices and staying healthy.
 Examples of such loyalty and rewards programmes include Vitality (Discovery) and Multiply (Momentum).

 Young and healthy members’ contributions are used to subsidise their higher claiming older counterparts who use chronic medication (i.e. monthly medication required to treat high blood pressure, high cholesterol, heart conditions), so it makes sense to join a medical scheme when you are young, healthy and you are not a high claimer (yet).

 Late Joiner Penalties and Waiting Periods – what Legislation Stipulates